 - Remind employees that all travel for business-related reasons and campus events are subject to current campus travel and events policies.

 - Plan and implement strategies to regularly monitor and respond to the employee experience, both before and after the return to the on-site workplace.

 - Enforce the requirements of this policy and associated procedures and support employees and supervisors in the same.

 The Office of Human Resources (OHR) Responsibilities:

-- OHR will support college, school and division HR Reps and DDRs with timely information and updates regarding their responsibilities for employees who test positive for COVID-19, are symptomatic for COVID-19, or are exposed to someone with COVID-19.
+- OHR will support college, school and division HR Reps and DDRs with timely information and updates regarding campus response to COVID-19.